jonathanbossenger/block-theme-course/module-01/01-Review-Block-Theme-Basics.md

 ### Further Reading

 You can read more about the minimum requirements for setting up a Block Theme in the section on [Block Themes](https://developer.wordpress.org/themes/block-themes/block-theme-setup/) in the Theme Handbook.
+Also, check out these useful [developer tools and resources](https://developer.wordpress.org/themes/basics/tools-resources/) that will help speed up your block theme development.

 In the next two lessons, we'll take a look at the two types of files that make up a block theme, templates and template parts.